AAtashGar/LDAPSentinel/README.md

    zeekctl deploy
    ```

-## Usage

-Once deployed, the script will analyze LDAP traffic and identify queries matching the suspicious filter set.
-Logs will provide details of the source, destination, and detected queries.

-For more usage details, refer to the [usage documentation](docs/usage.md).

 ## Contributing

 We welcome contributions!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.